 UGC NET – Result

-The schedule for UGC NET result declaration remains unannounced as the exam will get completed on 17th May 2021.
+The schedule for UGC NET result declaration remains unannounced.
 Once the exams are conducted, and the notification for the results is out, candidates can check their results online by using their registration number and date of birth on the official UGC NET or NTA website.

 Candidates must download a copy of their result and verify the details highlighted below: